ratteripenta/homepage-django/README.md

 ### Perform migrations

-While the database file `db.sqlite3` accompanied with the project already contains required models by default, it is always in place to perform the migrations just in case.
+The SQLite3 database will not be shipped with the project and needs to be initialized before first run.
 To do this, first prepare the mgirations by navigating to the path `.../homepage-django/app` and calling

     python manage.py makemigrations